gatech-genemark/GeneMark-EP-ProtHint-exp/Danio_rerio/README.md

 ```

 Make GeneMark-ES/EP/EP+ accuracy table.
 Gene level sensitivity is computed against the set
-of complete genes, this requires some additonal manipulations.
+of complete genes, this requires some additonal manipulations (which is still easier than
+writing a special script for this table)

 ```bash
 ../bin/create_EP_accuracy_table.sh > accuracy_tables/all.gtf